How Appliances Sell Your Home Faster

 Befriend a Realtor

 Before you get your listing up, having some insight into trends and what should be done to make your home more appealing can save you a lot of time and energy!
 You can also find out what you should stay away from in your renovation.
-Don’t worry – if you don’t have a realtor on your friendslist, you can always find news sources online!
-But be wary — try to stick to timeless trends if you're doing your own research.
-Especially if you're planning to live in your home for a bit longer before putting it up on the market!
+Don't worry, if you don't have a realtor in your contacts, you can always find news sources online.
+But be wary, try to stick to timeless trends if you're doing your own research, especially if you're planning to live in your home for a bit longer before putting it up on the market!

 Neutral Style and Colours